50 Free Things to Do in Tampa with Kids

 Go Swimming on a White Sand Beach

-Above, I mentioned St. Pete Beach.
-I also mentioned there were plenty of white sand beaches to enjoy in Tampa with kids.
+We already mentioned St. Pete Beach and there are so many white sand beaches to enjoy in Tampa with kids!

 A little note: You will likely need to pay for parking when you visit any of these beaches in Tampa.